How many airlines in india

 Sustainability Initiatives

 As global environmental concerns grow, Indian airlines increasingly adopt sustainable practices to reduce their carbon footprint.
 They are using fuel-efficient aircraft, implementing carbon offset programs, and introducing more sustainable aviation fuels (SAF) that emit fewer greenhouse gases.
 Airlines are also modernizing their fleets with eco-friendly designs.
-While these promising steps require significant investment and a long-term commitment.
+These promising steps require significant investment and a long-term commitment.

 Future of Airlines in India